maduwatas/Vin-HkE/README.md

 <img src="./images/menu.png" width="200" />

-Main menu provides access to user settings and configuration of basic parts of the application.
+Main menu provides access to user settings and configuration of basic functionalities of the application.

 ### User profile configuration